TylerBloom/shuttle-fullstack-rust-example/README.md

+## TL;DR
+To serve the webapp, all that you need to do is run `cargo shuttle run` from the backend sub-crate after you've installed the dependecies.
+That's it.
+The build process takes care of everything else.

 ## About
 This repo contains a basic layout for a fullstack Rust project (both frontend and backend in Rust).
 This contains of a backend server, a frontend webapp that is compiled to WASM, and a shared model.